-I tend to use whichever oatmeal I have on had, which is most often old-fashioned.
-With old-fashioned oats, you may need to use a quarter or half a cup more than with instant, as old-fashioned absorb less moisture and the syrup will thicken less.
+I tend to use whichever oatmeal I have on hand, which is most often old-fashioned.
+With old-fashioned oats, you may need to use half to a cup more than with quick-cooking.
+Old-fashioned oats absorb less moisture and the syrup will thicken less.
 This recipe is not designed for instant oats.

-Keywords: no bake cookies, no bake cookie recipe, no bake chocolate oatmeal cookies, chocolate peanut butter no bake cookies, best no-bake edibles
+Keywords: recipe for no bake cookies, chocolate peanut butter no bake cookies, no bake cookies without peanut butter

 I'm happy to tell you, this is not your average food blog.
 There are few, if any, product links, or annoying pop-up ads.
 But there are:

 - The culinary techniques and simple formulas for success

 - Recipes that work for all types of diets